-- 3.1 Officers and Chairs of Council committees are elected from within the membership of Council with all Council Members being eligible to vote in elections for all these posts. - 3.2 Candidates for these posts should be put forward with a proposer and seconder. - 3.3 Should an election be required voting will be conducted by the Association's headquarters team. - 3.4 Voting papers will be prepared and every Council Member entitled to vote shall have a voting paper sent to them at their registered address.
+- 3.1 Officers and Chairs of Council committees are elected from within the membership of Council with all Council Members being eligible to vote in elections for all these posts. - 3.2 Candidates for these posts should be put forward with a proposer and seconder who shall be members of Council. - 3.3 Should an election be required voting will be conducted by the Association's headquarters team.
+Candidates shall be entitled to produce an election statement of no more than 150 words. - 3.4 Voting papers will be prepared and every Council Member entitled to vote shall have a voting paper, and the candidates' election statements, sent to them at their registered address.
 The voting paper will either list the candidates at the election or be accompanied by a separate list of those candidates willing to stand.
 A minimum of ten working days will be allowed for the return of voting papers. - 3.5 The ballot shall be conducted so as to secure that so far as is reasonably practicable the members voting do so in secret. - 3.6 The result of the election shall be determined solely by counting the number of votes cast directly for each candidate by those voting (nothing in this paragraph being taken to prevent the system of voting used for the election being the single transferable vote). - 3.7 The votes given at the election shall be fairly and accurately counted in the presence of at least three members of the ASCL Leadership Group (any inaccuracy in counting being disregarded for the purpose of this paragraph if it is accidental and on a scale which could not affect the result of the election). - 3.8 The General Secretary will inform candidates of the outcome before informing Council.

-4 Election of Regional Representatives
+4 Election of Representatives on Council

-- 4.1 Each Region shall elect to Council such number of representative members as the Council shall decide. - 4.2 Nominations will be called through the email newsletter and the Association's website for regional representatives.
+- 4.1 Each Region, Sector and Role shall elect to Council such number of representative members as the Council shall decide. - 4.2 Nominations will be called through the email newsletter and the Association's website for all such representatives.
 Each nomination requires a proposer and seconder who shall be Full Members of the Association. - 4.3 Should the number of nominations exceed the number of vacancies and election will be called.
-Voting for Regional Representatives will be conducted by Civica (or successor organisation). - 4.4 Every Full Member within the Region entitled to vote shall have sent to their Registered Address appearing in the register of members a voting paper which either lists the candidates at the election or is accompanied by a separate list of those candidates and shall be given a convenient opportunity to vote by post with a minimum of ten working days being allowed for the return of voting papers. - 4.5 The ballot shall be conducted so as to ensure that, so far as is reasonably practicable, the members voting do so in secret. - 4.6 The result of these elections shall be determined solely by counting the number of votes cast directly for each candidate at the election by those voting (nothing in this paragraph being taken to prevent the system of voting used for the election being the single transferable vote). - 4.7 The Civica (or successor organisation) will inform the General Secretary, or their representative, of the outcome of the election and it will be their responsibility to inform first the candidates and then Council and the membership.
+Candidates shall be entitled to produce an election statement of no more than 150 words.
+Voting for Representatives will be conducted by Civica (or successor organisation). - 4.4 Every Full Member within the Region, Sector or Role entitled to vote shall have sent to their Registered Address appearing in the register of members a voting paper which either lists the candidates at the election or is accompanied by a separate list of those candidates and shall be given a convenient opportunity to vote by post with a minimum of ten working days being allowed for the return of voting papers. - 4.5 The ballot shall be conducted so as to ensure that, so far as is reasonably practicable, the members voting do so in secret. - 4.6 The result of these elections shall be determined solely by counting the number of votes cast directly for each candidate at the election by those voting (nothing in this paragraph being taken to prevent the system of voting used for the election being the single transferable vote). - 4.7 The Civica (or successor organisation) will inform the General Secretary, or their representative, of the outcome of the election and it will be their responsibility to inform first the candidates and then Council and the membership.